 There are off the shelf recommender systems that you can use for online retail or movie recommendations.
 But for text or image based recommendations really you need a custom solution, and this is extremely complex to build.

-I have set up Fast Data Science Ltd to provide consulting services in this area after 10 years’ experience working with machine learning on natural language data.
+I have set up Fast Data Science Ltd to provide consulting services in this area after 10 years' experience working with machine learning on natural language data.
 If you have lots of text or image data and you’d like to build a custom recommender system I’d love to hear from you.
-Please contact me here.
+Please contact me here or write a comment below.